-4.14 Draft Policy SL4 has been prepared to encourage development to protect and enhance key features which contribute to local landscape character and to take into consideration the area's notable dark skies and important Key Public Views.
-Description of all views in Appendix 2.
+4.14 Draft Policy SL1 has been prepared to encourage development to protect and enhance key features which contribute to local landscape character and to take into consideration the area's notable dark skies and important Key Public Views.
+Descriptions of all views are provided in Appendix 2 (to be added).